 Tibu is sleek and upmarket, with a spacious open-air terrace if you need a breather.
 Start the week with Tropicana Mondays, Marbella’s biggest industry night, or head to Cirque Marbella on Wednesdays – prepare to get glitter bombed.

-Sintillate parties run from Thursday to Sunday night at Pangea, with amazing views of the harbour bursting with chic super yachts.
+Parties run from Thursday to Sunday night at Pangea, with amazing views of the harbour bursting with chic super yachts.

 Open every night of the week from 9pm to 7am, OV is housed in a Moorish castle, and the setting is nothing short of breath-taking.
 The newly attached pool club Nao promises to keep things wet ’n’ wild.